brookhong/DBGPavim/README.markdown

 ## Usage

+* Make sure your vim has python(above 2.3) supported.

-### Install xdebug for php, and edit php.ini
+* Install xdebug for php, and edit php.ini

     zend_extension=<path_to_xdebug.so>
     xdebug.remote_enable=1

-### Edit your ~/.vimrc
+* Edit your ~/.vimrc

     let g:debuggerPort = 6789
     let g:debuggerBreakAtEntry = 0

-### Edit your apche configure file
+* Edit your apche configure file

     In your VirtualHost section, set debugger port same as the one in your vimrc

     php_value xdebug.remote_port 6789

-### Save debugger.py and debugger.vim to your ~/.vimr/plugin
+* Save debugger.py and debugger.vim to your ~/.vimr/plugin

-### Open your php file, use :Bp to set breakpoints
+* Open your php file, use :Bp to set breakpoints

-### Now, press F5 to start debugger engine
+* Now, press F5 to start debugger engine

-### Back to your browser, add XDEBUG_SESSION_START=1 to your URL, for example, http://localhost/index.php?XDEBUG_SESSION_START=1.
+* Back to your browser, add XDEBUG_SESSION_START=1 to your URL, for example, http://localhost/index.php?XDEBUG_SESSION_START=1.
 If you would like to debug from CLI, start your php script like

     php -dxdebug.remote_autostart=1 -dxdebug.remote_port 6789 test.php